Updated: January 24, 2018

 Will I get a refund if I choose to withdraw from the LPP?

-Please refer to the LSUC for questions about fees and refunds.
+Please refer to the LSO for questions about fees and refunds.

 Are LPP Candidates eligible for OSAP or other financial aid?

 As a practical training course required for professional licensure, the LPP does not qualify for OSAP funding.
 However, Candidates enrolled in the LPP that have existing Ontario Student Loans are eligible for ‘Continuation of Interest-Free Status’.
 This allows Candidates to maintain interest and payment-free status for previously issued Ontario government loans while they are enrolled in the LPP.
-Candidates in a PAID work placement are NOT eligible for Continuance of Interest-Free Status for the winter term.
 Candidates with existing Ontario Student Loans with questions about this process should visit the Financial Aid office at their law school or Student Financial Assistance at Ryerson University (scroll down to ‘Law Practice Program’ for LPP information).
 Continuation of Interest-Free Status is ONLY available for Ontario provincial student loan programs.

 Ryerson University does not provide financial assistance for LPP Candidates.
-Please see the Law Society of Upper Canada (LSUC) website for information on financial assistance.
+Please see the Law Society of Ontario (LSO) website for information on financial assistance.